viralshahlab/labwebsite/index.md

 ### The Shah lab studies **Physiologic Regeneration**: whether the airway restores not only its cellular architecture but also its _biological function_ after injury.

-We work at the intersection of stem cell biology, developmental biology, and epithelial physiology to understand why regeneration so often rebuilds structure while leaving function behind
+We work at the intersection of stem cell biology, developmental biology, and epithelial physiology to understand why regeneration so often rebuilds structure while leaving function behind.

-Our central hypothesis is that this gap — restored cell fate without restored function — is a shared pathophysiologic mechanism underlying cystic fibrosis, COPD, bronchiectasis, post-viral lung disease, and other conditions where the airway never fully recovers
+Our central hypothesis is that this gap — restored cell fate without restored function — is a shared pathophysiologic mechanism underlying cystic fibrosis, COPD, bronchiectasis, post-viral lung disease, and other conditions where the airway never fully recovers.

 ## The Vision